Becoming a Peer Support Worker

 What a Peer Support Worker is not

-Peer Support Worker is not a clinical role.
-PSWs don’t diagnose or provide treatments, they are not lead carers for service users and they do not offer therapy or advice.
+Peer Support Workers are mental health practitioners that work clinically within mental health teams however, they don't diagnose or provide treatments, they are not lead carers for service users and they do not offer therapy or advice.
 Peer support is based only on lived experience of recovery, plus some technical skills gained through training.

 Benefits of being a PSW